In HMO Plans, you generally must get your care and services from providers in the plan's network, except:

 - Out-of-area dialysis

 In some plans, you may be able to go out-of-network for certain services.
 But, it usually costs less if you get your care from a network provider.
 This is called an HMO with a point-of-service (POS) option.
+Find and compare HMO Plans in your area.

 In most cases, prescription drugs are covered in HMO Plans.
 Ask the plan.
 If you want

 , you must join an HMO Plan that offers prescription drug coverage.
+If you join an HMO plan without drug coverage, you can’t join a separate Medicare drug plan.

 In most cases, yes, you need to choose a primary care doctor in HMO Plans.